Take Credit for Going Green

-The Province of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
+- The Government of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
 There is no specific limit on the number of terminals installed and eligible for a refund claim.
 However, the maximum amount of financial assistance allocated per institution is set at $25,000 per fiscal year.
-The site host is required to provide free charging for three years.
-Valid until December 31, 2020.